Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 One: create an Activity.
 The Log A Call button is one easy way to do this.
 It automatically sets the resulting Task to Completed.

 Two: create a Chatter post.
-This has the advantage that you can proactively share the information with another person.
+The advantage is that you can proactively share the information with another person.

 My advice, having worked with many businesses on Lightning migration: be careful if you decide to use Notes.